chopikus/rm-exporter/README.md

 * Supports exporting as many folders & notes as you want;
 * Can download both .pdf and .rmdoc;
 * Retries the download **from the last failed note**;
-* Waits for large notes long enough;
+* Waits for large notes long enough (the timeout can be specified);
 * Doesn't require reMarkable account or internet connection;
 * Works with out of the box reMarkable software;
 * Has a nice GUI.